 Most people who are capable of rational thought can figure out that sex is not a biological necessity for a woman.
 In Western society the fact that women are naturally sexually passive (just as most men are naturally sexually proactive) has been quashed by a political desire to promote women as men’s sexual equals.
 Kinsey’s revelation (1950s) that women are capable of orgasm led to the political sections of society dominating public opinion and subverting common sense as well as science.
-Media, the internet and increased access to pornography have all exacerbated this situation.
+Sexual ignorance in the media and easy access to pornography have all exacerbated this situation.

 No research was necessary to establish the male sex organ.
 Men (and their lovers) know what anatomy is involved in male orgasm.
 But women (and their lovers) have not been able to identify the anatomy involved in female orgasm.
-Researchers have proposed a variety of theories but none of them has been unanimously confirmed by women in the general population.
+Researchers have proposed a variety of theories but none of them has been unanimously confirmed by couples in the general population.

 Young women assume sex must be amazingly pleasurable because their families and society try to protect them from it.
 They may hear about sexual pleasure through erotic fiction.
 They overlook the possibility that fiction is not always a true reflection of reality.
 Nor do they perhaps appreciate the significance of the fact that pornography and prostitution are both financed by male interest.
 This ignorance is further compounded because no one is willing to state the obvious conclusion that sex is primarily a male pleasure.

 Just as young people continue to smoke (despite knowing it can kill), women are tempted to try sex (with all its risks) because of the implication that adult maturity is involved.
 They assume there must be some pleasure involved.
 Otherwise, why would adults do it?
 In truth adults, just like teenagers, do many stupid things.
 They do them to be accepted by their social group.
 They take unwise actions because they think they will be admired by others.
 Some do them because they think they are supposed to do these things.